• Skip to primary navigation

 October 28, 2022

-Whether it is a monster green Lingcod or ghostly Rat Fish, Haida Gwaii has plenty of spooktacular critters in the water that are a blast to catch and eat!
+Whether it is a monster green Lingcod or ghostly Rat Fish, Haida Gwaii has plenty of spooktacular eerie fish in the water that are a blast to catch and eat!

 Guest fisherman holding a rockfish on a Queen Charlotte Safaris boat